codiscovery/readme_header/README.md

 - [x] Scale up for smooth render
 - [x] Random gradient possibility (for demo purpose)
 - [x] Random icon possibility (for demo purpose)
-- [ ] Fix : On heroku, font is not loaded
 - [x] Configurable font name
 - [x] Random font possibility
 - [ ] Add flag to show (or not) brand name (Codiscovery)
 - [ ] Fixed layout sizes

+- [x] Fix: On heroku, custom font is not loaded
+- [ ] Fix: Random font only at startup.
+Try registering all fonts then randomize `ctx.font` call

 ## Changelog